Drakso/DarkSecretsOfTheEventLoop/README.md

 * [html.spec apis](https://html.spec.whatwg.org/dev/webappapis.html#webappapis)
 * [html.spec event loops](https://html.spec.whatwg.org/multipage/webappapis.html#event-loops)
 * [System for visualizing javascript ( a bit older version but it works with ES5 )](http://latentflip.com/loupe)

+## Special thanks 🎈
+Special thanks to Jovana Shishkovska for the amazing designs and Dime Gjorgjievski for the super awesome animations.
+Without them, this readme and the presentation would not be as nearly as awesome!